 This post originally appeared on the Contact – Infinite Futures SF blog on July 15, 2012.

-I recently scored not one but TWO bottles that look just like Cardassian kanar, only $12 on eBay.
+I recently scored not one but TWO bottles that look like Cardassian kanar, for only $12 on eBay.

 I’ve seen single bottles going for $50 or more if labeled “Star Trek,” even if they were never used as screen props in Deep Space Nine.
 Targeting Trekkies ups the bidding war, I guess.
 Just as labeling watch parts “steampunk” makes a single gear go for $5 when you can get an entire box of “watchmakers parts” or “grandpa’s broken junk” for only $15.

 There’s something super fun about props.
 I think it goes back to childhood, when I loved to play pretend.
 Mom’s shoe became Cinderella’s slipper, or a few years later her knickknacks were raided for “magical items” to use in my D&D campaigns.